 - Mix together the water and plaster until well combined.

-- Color the mixture with tempera paints or food coloring.
-Tempera paints will provide a much brighter color.
+- Color the mixture with tempera or acrylic paints or food coloring.
+Using paints will provide a much brighter color.
 Mix together until the color has evened out.

 - Unmold and have fun writing on the sidewalk outside.